 Interview and Wesley Assessment

-- Applicants must attend an interview with the Deputy Head of College, or Head of Sub-school (SKYPE possible if the student is not visiting Perth).
+- Applicants must attend an interview with the Deputy Head of College, or Head of Sub-school (video conference possible if the student is not visiting Perth).

 - Dependent on the AEAS results, the student may also be asked to complete a Wesley assessment as part of the pre-enrolment process.